iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Background/Characterizing Functions for Optimizations.md

 ---
 ### **Special Functions for Analysis**

-These functions are new special objects unique to nonsmooth analysis.
+These functions are new special objects unique to non-smooth analysis.

 #### **Def | The support Functions**